-How Your New Hampshire LLC Will Be Taxed
+How Your LLC Will Be Taxed

-Items 1, 2 and 3 are taxed as “pass-through” income for any LLC owners, managers or members who receive profits from the business.
-Any profits are reported on federal and New Hampshire personal tax returns, and that’s where you will pay those taxes.
+Items 1, 2 and 3 fall under pass-through taxation for any LLC owners, managers or members who receive profits from the business.
+Profits are reported on federal and state personal tax returns.

-New Hampshire State Tax
+New Hampshire State Interest and Dividends Tax

-Federal Taxes for Your New Hampshire LLC
+Federal Taxes for LLCs

 Federal Self-Employment Tax

-You will be able to deduct your business expenses from your income when working out how much self-employment tax you owe.
-Here are some examples of how much self-employment tax you may need to pay, depending on your earnings:
+You’ll be able to deduct some of your business expenses from your income when calculating how much self-employment tax you owe.

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+The Internal Revenue Service allows an LLC to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

-You can do this by making an “S Corporation Tax Election” with the IRS using a form known as Form 2553.
+You can do this by making an “S Corporation Tax Election” with the IRS using Form 2553.
 We can file your Form 2553 with the IRS on your behalf.

 Federal Income Tax

-You only pay federal income tax on your LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

-Employee and Employer Taxes for Your New Hampshire LLC
+Employee and Employer Taxes

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns